-The implant model can be found on the patient's Cochlear patient identification card.
-If the patient does not have their patient identification card with them, the implant type and model can be identified without surgical intervention.
-See "X-ray information for identification of Cochlear Osia implants" and "X-ray guidelines" on the following pages.
+The implant model can be found on the patient's Cochlear patient implant card.
+If the patient does not have their patient implant card with them, the implant type and model can be identified without surgical intervention.
+See "X-ray information for identification of Cochlear Osia implants" and "X-ray guidelines" below.